 IB History SL

 The IB Diploma Programme’s SL History course is built to foster the exploration of history from various perspectives while training students to develop evidence-based arguments.
-Because of its variety of topics, subtopics, and illustrative examples, students have a change to enhance their understanding of the modern relationships between individuals and societies.
+Because of its variety of topics, subtopics, and illustrative examples, students have a chance to enhance their understanding of the modern relationships between individuals and societies.

 Practice Exams